AlfredoBall/todo/README.md

 # Todo Application

-A full-stack todo application built with .NET 10, Angular, React, and Azure AD authentication, orchestrated with .NET Aspire and infrastructure managed by Terraform.
+A full-stack todo application built with .NET 10, Angular 21, React 19, and Azure AD authentication, orchestrated with .NET Aspire and infrastructure managed by Terraform and GitHub Actions.

 ## Architecture